rsmullen/mercury6_binary/README.rst

      +   ``isbinary``: If you want to have a central binary, set this to ``.TRUE.``.
 If you want to run Mercury like the original veriosn, set this to ``.FALSE.``.
      +   ``cenname``: The name you want the central object (the primary) to have.
      +   ``allowclose``: A flag to allow or forbid close encounters/collisions between the central stars.
 Use ``.FALSE.`` to forbid and ``.TRUE.`` to allow.
 If you have a very close binary that is stable for the length of the integration, set this to false to speed up the program.

+*     ``Kepler47``:  This directory contains example input files to run a circumbinary example, Kepler 47.
+The ephemeris was taken from Kratter and Shannon (2014).
+To run, compile the code with the ``mercury.inc`` contained in the folder.
+*     ``SolarSystem``: This directory contains example input files to run a single star example, as taken from the original Chambers tar file.
+To run, compile the code with the ``mercury.inc`` contained in the folder.

 How to compile and run